m-l-1/Getting-and-Cleaning-Data-Wearable-computing/CodeBook.md

 ___

-## Human Activity Recognition Using Smartphones Data Set
+## Average summary of all (training and test) the Human Activity Recognition Using Smartphones Data Set

 ### Abstract:

-#### Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.
+Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.

-## The Dataset *dataset.txt*
+### The Dataset *dataset.txt*

 The dataset contains 4 variables and 11880 observations